 Take Advantage of Other Resources

 Taking advantage of on-campus student employment may be a great way to help pay for some of your educational expenses.
-Westminster has invested over $1.5 million to fund on-campus jobs.
-Students work as research assistants, athletic trainers, writing tutors, theatre technicians, and more (some on-campus jobs may be open only to students awarded Federal Work Study).
+Westminster invested $1.2 million (including Federal Work-Study) into student employment opportunities across campus during the 2020–21 academic year.
+Students work as research assistants, athletic trainers, writing tutors, theatre technicians, and more (some on-campus jobs may be open only to students awarded Federal Work-Study).
 You can also utilize the Career Center to find competitive jobs and internships off campus.

 We Invest in You

-of incoming first-year students received grant and/or scholarship awards in 2020–21
+of incoming Fall 2021 first-year students received grant and/or scholarship awards for the 2021–22 academic year

-is the average amount of all grants and scholarships awarded to first-year students for the 2020–21 academic year
+Average amount of all grants and scholarships awarded to incoming Fall 2021 first-year students for the 2021–22 academic year

-invested in 400+ on-campus student employment opportunities in 2020–21 (including federal work study).
+invested in 500+ on-campus student employment opportunities in 2020–21 (including Federal Work-Study)

 We’re here to help.